 Some companies offer to deliver money straight to the recipient’s door.
 Still, as you can imagine, visiting physical branches to send money might be time-consuming for both parties.

 Other worldwide money transfer businesses operate online and you can send money through a mobile wallet or, ultimately, will need your bank account details to do so.

 At the end of the day, both physical and online international transfer companies remain an option but problems can occur: money transfer limits, especially for cash, inability to send money to a specific country/region, high service fees, inconvenience with physical branches, too many details are required to make a transfer, like a person’s address for delivery, etc.

-Hence, we recommend you use a bank account for international money transfers.
+Hence, we recommend using a financial institution for international money transfers.
 For instance, Genome allows you to manage all your money online and from one dashboard.
-International money transfers are available for both personal and business needs, so if you need a bank account for that – you can use Genome’s detailed tutorials for opening a personal, a business, or a merchant account.
+International money transfers are available for both personal and business needs, so if you need an account for that – you can use Genome’s detailed tutorials for opening a personal, a business, or a merchant account.
 It’s easy and fast – the onboarding for a personal account takes minutes, and with our merchant account, you will start accepting payments within 72 hours.

-Now that we talked about international transfer companies, let us describe the most common ways to send money abroad using a bank account.
+Now that we’ve talked about international transfer companies, let us describe the most common ways to send money abroad using a bank account.

 It works like that: using the SWIFT code, the network sends payment orders between banking accounts to initiate the transfer.

 The SWIFT codes are also known as Bank Identifier Codes (BIC), and, as you might’ve guessed, are used to differentiate between the banking branches you are sending money to.